BuildCanada/OutcomeTrackerAPI/README.md

   These are extracted using an LLM from the Entry's raw data.
 Each entry might have multiple activities.

 `Evidence`:
   Evidence links an Activity to a Promise.
 They are linked using an LLM.

 ### 🛠 Setup
-Ensure you have Ruby and PostgreSQL installed
+Ensure you have Ruby, PostgreSQL and the Github CLI installed

 ```bash
 # Install dependencies